sireenakoum/IOC-INVESTIGATION-TOOL/README.md

 The displayed **Confidence** value is blended: it reconciles per-source detection quality against cross-source corroboration.
 A single high-signal source with weak consensus resolves to low/medium rather than high.

 **Proximity-based consensus:** a source corroborates if its verdict is within one step of the final verdict (e.g. Medium supports a High final verdict).

+**Automatic escalation rules** (applied after mode calculation, in order):
+1. **Trusted ASN cap** — if the IP belongs to a trusted CDN/cloud ASN, the final verdict is capped at Medium risk.
+2. **High-confidence floor** — if any source independently returns High with high or medium confidence, the final verdict is raised to at least Medium risk.
+3. **APT actor escalation** — if OTX attributes the indicator to an APT actor, the final verdict is raised to at least High, regardless of other sources.

 ---